OrensteinLab/DeepCRISTL/README.md

 ## Running the Tool

-First, navigate to the CRISPRon folder using
+First, navigate to the CRISPRon folder:
 ```sh
 cd CRISPRon
 ```